maltesie/bridge2/README.md

 > xcode-select --install
 > brew install qt5 python

-Then run (name_of_your_env will be the name of the folder of the virtual environment):

-> python3 -m venv name_of_your_env
+Then run the setup script that comes with bridge:

+> ./setup

+This will create a python virtual environment containing all the necessary packages.
-You can now activate your environment by typing
+You can now run bridge using the following command:

-> source path_to_your_env/bin/activate

-The environment has to be activated every time you open a new terminal.
-It is possible to automatically activate the environment by editing your ~/.bashrc file.
-Just add the line above at the end of it.
-After activating the environment, install the required python packages

-> pip3 install wheel mdanalysis pyside2

-Now unzip the archive containing bridge and cd into the extracted directory.
-Run bridge with

 > ./bridge

+If you install a new version of Bridge, delete your old installation folder, unpack the new archive and run ./setup once again to set the new version up.
+After that start Bridge with ./bridge